 Refer to the Software lifecycle policy and on-premises releases topic for the specific expiration dates of the version that you are on.
-The process of the updates outlined in this topic only apply to the cloud service.
+They will have a 3 month expiry in general.
+However, the process of the updates outlined in this topic only apply to the cloud service.

 How will Microsoft ensure quality of releases?

 Ensuring quality of the release is a fundamental principle that's enabled through a series of progressive, rigorous, automated validations as described in Standard and First release service updates.

 Can I select the day and time to update?

 Customers can configure the day and maintenance time windows in LCS.
 Email will be sent to those individuals who opt in to receive LCS notifications with instructions included on how to update.
 Customers will be able to select the designated tier 2/UAT sandbox for the update.
 Customers will have 7 calendar days for testing and validation.
 Customers can optionally choose to apply the update earlier to all environments through LCS.
 The production ready deployable package will be made available to all customers via the Action Center in Lifecycle services.
 Customers are responsible for deploying the update to any additional sandbox or developer/build (tier 1) environments.

 A service update was applied to the environment, when looking at the tile in Lifecycle Services for this environment what does the number on the tile represent?